-NOTE J - SUBSEQUENT EVENTS
+NOTE J - SUBSEQUENT EVENT

-In January 2017, approximately 100 participant balances of the Ashland Union Employee Savings Plan transferred to the Plan, resulting in an increase of \$15,299 in assets of the Plan.
+In January 2017, approximately 100 participant balances of the Plan transferred to the Ashland Employee Savings Plan, resulting in a reduction of \$15,299 in assets of the Plan.
+Subsequent to this transfer, only certain grandfathered participants remained in the Plan.